TimTaylor/ageutils/tests/testthat/_snaps/cut_ages.md

       cut_ages(1:10, breaks = NA_integer_)
     Condition
       Error in `cut_ages()`:
-      ! `breaks` must be non-negative and coercible to integer.
+      ! `breaks` must be coercible to integer, non-negative and not NA.

 ---